ClementTsang/bottom/docs/content/index.md

 To install bottom, refer to [the installation section of the `README.md`](https://github.com/ClementTsang/bottom#installation), which contains a list of all the installation methods.

+## Usage and configuration

+You can refer to the [usage](./usage/general-usage/) pages on how to use bottom (e.g. keybinds, some features, a general overview of what each widget does).

+To configure bottom, refer to the [configuration](./configuration/command-line-flags/) pages (e.g. how it behaves, how it looks).

 ## Contribution

 New contributors are always welcome!
 See the [contribution](./contribution/issues-and-pull-requests/) section for how to contribute to